adansieboahene/earthquake-predictions-ml/README.md

-# Earthquake Severity and Regional Risk Analysis

-## Overview
-This project explores machine learning techniques for analyzing historical earthquake data.
-Rather than attempting to predict the exact timing of earthquakes, the study focuses on two realistic and feasible tasks:

-1. Earthquake severity prediction
-2. Regional earthquake risk classification

-The project uses historical seismic event data from 2000 to 2024 and demonstrates how machine learning can support long-term risk assessment and preparedness.

----

-## Dataset
-The data was obtained from the United States Geological Survey (USGS) and includes:
-- Earthquake time
-- Latitude and longitude
-- Depth
-- Magnitude

-Two datasets were used:
-- Earthquakes with magnitude ≥ 2.5
-- Earthquakes with magnitude ≥ 4.5

-Each record represents a single earthquake event.

----

-## Machine Learning Approach

-### Preprocessing
-- Column selection and cleaning
-- Timestamp conversion and feature extraction
-- Label engineering for earthquake severity
-- Spatial clustering to define regions
-- Aggregation of event-level data into regional profiles

-### Models
-- Logistic Regression for baseline severity prediction
-- Random Forest for nonlinear classification
-- K-Means clustering for regional grouping

-### Evaluation
-- Train-test split
-- Precision, recall, and F1-score
-- Confusion matrices
-- Error analysis

----

-## Streamlit Prototype

-An interactive Streamlit dashboard was developed to visualize:
-- Earthquake locations by severity
-- Summary statistics
-- Regional earthquake risk levels
-- Temporal and magnitude-based filters

-The prototype demonstrates how the analysis results could be used in a decision-support context.
-It does not provide real-time prediction or early warning functionality.

----

-## How to Run the App

-1. Install dependencies:
+Earthquake Severity and Regional Risk Analysis Overview

+This project applies machine learning techniques to historical earthquake event data to analyze earthquake severity and long-term regional seismic risk.
+Instead of attempting to predict the exact timing of earthquakes, which is not feasible with event-based datasets, the project focuses on two realistic and valuable objectives:

+Earthquake severity prediction

+Regional earthquake risk classification

+The analysis uses historical seismic records from 2000 to 2024 and demonstrates how machine learning can support risk assessment and disaster preparedness without overclaiming predictive capability.

+Dataset

+The data was obtained from the United States Geological Survey and consists of historical earthquake events with recorded magnitudes, locations, depths, and timestamps.

+Two original datasets were used:

+Earthquakes with magnitude greater than or equal to 2.5

+Earthquakes with magnitude greater than or equal to 4.5

+Each row represents a single earthquake event.
+The data is event-based and does not include continuous seismic signals prior to earthquakes.

+Sampling Strategy

+Due to repository size limitations, a representative sampled dataset is included in this repository.
+The sample was generated using stratified temporal sampling based on:

+Year of occurrence

+Earthquake severity class

+This approach preserves temporal trends, class balance, and spatial diversity, ensuring that the sampled dataset remains statistically representative of the full dataset.

+The sampled file used by the application and analysis is:

+earthquake_sample_2000_2024.csv

+Machine Learning Approach
+Preprocessing and Feature Engineering

+Column selection and data cleaning

+Timestamp conversion to datetime format

+Extraction of temporal features such as year, month, hour, and day of week

+Binary severity label creation, where magnitude greater than or equal to 4.5 is classified as high severity

+Models and Techniques

+Logistic Regression as a baseline model for earthquake severity classification

+Random Forest to capture nonlinear relationships between depth, location, and temporal features

+K-Means clustering to group earthquake events into geographic regions

+Evaluation

+Train test split

+Precision, recall, and F1 score

+Confusion matrices

+Qualitative error analysis

+Streamlit Prototype

+An interactive Streamlit dashboard was developed as a prototype decision support tool.
+The application allows users to:

+Filter earthquake events by year range and minimum magnitude

+Visualize earthquake locations by severity on an interactive map

+View summary statistics for selected filters

+Classify geographic regions into low, medium, or high risk categories based on historical severity ratios

+The prototype uses the sampled dataset and mirrors the preprocessing steps used in the analysis notebook.

+How to Run the Application

+Install required dependencies:

 pip install streamlit pandas scikit-learn pydeck

-2. Place the following files in the same folder:
+Ensure the following files are in the same directory:

-   - apps.py
-   - query_M2.5+_2000-2024.csv
-   - query_M4.5+_2000-2024.csv
+app.py

+earthquake_sample_2000_2024.csv

-3. Run the app:
+Run the application:

 streamlit run app.py

----
+Project Structure

+notebooks/
+Contains the data loading, preprocessing, modeling, and analysis notebooks

+app.py
+Streamlit dashboard prototype

+earthquake_sample_2000_2024.csv
+Representative sampled dataset used for analysis and visualization

+README.md
+Project documentation

+Limitations

+The project does not attempt to predict earthquake occurrence times

+Results are based solely on historical event data

+Tectonic plate boundaries and real time seismic signals are not included

+Future work could integrate additional geophysical datasets to improve regional risk modeling.

-## Disclaimer
+Disclaimer

 This project is for academic and analytical purposes only.
-It does not attempt to predict earthquake occurrence times or provide evacuation guidance.
+It does not provide real time earthquake prediction, early warning, or evacuation guidance.